Orange-OpenSource/ods-android/docs/components/Banners.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/).

 `OdsBanner` is built to support accessibility criteria and is readable by most screen readers, such as TalkBack.
-The use of an `OdsBannerImage` force the developer to associate a content description to the banner image.
+The use of an `OdsBanner.Image` force the developer to associate a content description to the banner image.

 ## Implementation